lcthomas/eng380s21/assignments/paper1.md

 You will name who you plan to interview as part of response paper 2, due Friday, Feb 19.

 ## Writing your reflection
-After conducting your interview, you will write a 1200-1500-word (~4-5 double-spaced pages) reflection on the interview and its relationship to at least one text from our course.
+After conducting your interview, you will write a 1000-1500-word (~4 double-spaced pages) reflection on the interview and its relationship to at least one text from our course.
 You can organize this reflection however you wish, but it should include the following elements:

 1. A brief summary/synthesis of the interview and/or the interviewee.
 Who did you interview (again, you may use a pseudonym if your subject prefers)?
 How old were they on September 11, 2001?
 Where were they living?
 Why did you elect to interview them?
 Etc. Anything you deem pertinent to contextualizing your interview should be included here.
 The idea is to provide your reader with basic facts about and/or a description of the interview and your interviewee.
 You should set the scene, as it were.
-This part of your reflection should be brief -- around ~1 page.
+This part of your reflection should be brief -- no more than ~1 page.
 2. Analysis of your interview and its relationship to at least 1 text from our course (“text” means any course material, including TV episodes).
 For this part of your reflection, you should think of the interview you conducted as another example of a September 11 narrative -- like the ones we have read in class -- and you should compare/contrast it to at least 1 text from our class.
 To get you started on this part of your reflection, you might think about answering some of the following questions (this list is not exhaustive):
     - What did you find surprising or unexpected about the interview, based on what we have read and discussed so far in class?
     - As a September 11 narrative, how does the interview compare to at least one of the September 11 narratives we have read in class?